telerik/blazor-docs/knowledge-base/grid-customize-delete-confirmation-dialog.md

 ### Dialog Component

-Using the [Dialog component]({%slug dialog-overview%}) will let you fully cusomize the appearance and content of the delete confirmation dialog.
+Using the [Dialog component]({%slug dialog-overview%}) will let you have fully cusomized Delete Confirmation Dialog.
 To handle the scenario:

-* Declare a Dialog instance and add the desired content there.
+* Declare a Dialog instance and add the desired content and buttons there.
+Normally, you would need at least two buttons - for confirmation and cancelling the delete operation.
-* Handle the `OnDelete` event of the Grid to cancel the built-in delete, show the custom Dialog and get the current item (save the current item, so you can then use its details in the dialog if needed).
+* Handle the [`OnDelete`]({%slug grid-events%}#cud-events) event of the Grid to cancel the built-in delete, show the custom Dialog and get the current item (save the current item, so you can then use its details in the dialog if needed).
 * Handle the Dialog button clicks:
 	* Proceed with the item deletion in the Confirm button click handler.
 	* Hide the Dialog on Cancel.